CAVEconnectome/CAVEclient/docs/guide/framework.rst

     client.info.get_datastacks()

-If you have a specific datastack you want to use, you can inititialize your FrameworkClient with it.
+If you have a specific datastack you want to use, you can inititialize your CAVEclient with it.
 This gives you access to the full range of client functions.

 .. code:: python

-    client = FrameworkClient(datastack_name='my_datastack')
+    client = CAVEclient(datastack_name='my_datastack')

 Accessing specific clients